Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Year Doctor working in general practice.
+You are a doctor working in family medicine.
 Your next patient is Jamie Tooth, a 35-year-old woman presenting with joint pain.
 Please take a history and conduct a relevant examination.

 Patient History: